-Remember that routine vaccinations are covered by the Parkside VIP Pet Health Plan, saving you money on vaccinations, flea prevention, worming and other offers exclusive to VIP Pets.
+Remember that routine vaccinations protect not just against distemper and these are also are covered by the Parkside VIP Pet Health Plan, saving you money on vaccinations, flea prevention, worming and other offers exclusive to VIP Pets.
 Click the link for more information.

 Vaccinations protect a pet against infections which we cannot treat and most will result in the dath of the pet.
 So if you can't treat it, prevent it - by vaccination!
 We use Nobivac vaccines by MSD animal health for all your pets' needs.
 All pets receive a full clinical examination when they come to us for vaccination.
 Early socialisation makes such a difference to pups!!

 Dogs receive 2 injections as pups, at 8 and 10 weeks of age, (at the earliest) with annual boosters.
 This protects them against Distemper, Parvovirus, Viral hepatitis, and 2 forms of Leptospirosis.
-Boosters now vary - one year, dogs receive a full booster and the next 2 years they receive a small one (leptospirosis only).
+Boosters now vary - one year, dogs receive a full booster and every second year they receive a small one (leptospirosis only).
 This saves you around £10 when a small one is used, so your dog receives enough but not excessive doses - and you save money!
 Some Vets' vaccines must use the big one every year and you are charged accordingly.

 Boarding your dog usually means a vaccination against Kennel Cough, better known as Infectious Canine Cough as you do not need to be near a boarding kennel to become infected.
 This lasts for 1 year and is only one dose, in the form of drops, given in one nostril.
 This covers the worst form of kennel cough (Bordetella Infection) and now includes a Para-influenza-3 virus (Pi3).
 This means that all dogs can now be protected against most types of infectious cough and we recommend that all dogs have this.
 It is 25% cheaper if done at the same time annual boosters.
 This will not protect against every cough but does protect against the nasty ones and makes others much milder.
 (Like you being vaccinated against Flu, but still getting colds).